📰

 Uber announced a $1.25B investment in Rivian to deploy up to 50,000 robotaxis starting in 2028

-Alphabet's Wing drone delivery expanded to the Bay Area after completing 750,000+ deliveries
+Alphabet's Wing drone delivery expands to the Bay Area after 750,000+ completed deliveries

-Clean Earth Rovers autonomous boats removed ~1 ton of trash from Port of Los Angeles since January
+Clean Earth Rovers autonomous boats have removed ~1 ton of trash from the Port of Los Angeles since January